 Budgeting allows you to create a spending plan for your money and ensures that you always have enough money for the things you need and what is most important to you.
 If you are currently in debt, following a budget will help you work your way out of debt and can help keep you out of debt.
-There is many free budgeting excel templates online which can help you create your budget.
+There are many free budgeting spreadsheet templates online that can help you create your budget.
 We recommend including as much information as you can and to review your budget regularly.
 You might consider sharing your budget with your partner to keep everyone in the house on the same page.

 A budget assists you:

 - By showing you how you spend your money.